plutzilla/plutzilla.github.io/_posts/2019/2019-05-27-docker-basics.md

 * `-it` - these are separate keys `-i` (interactive) and `-t` (pseudo-TTY) usually used together to provide the interactive TTY
 * `-v` - mounts the volume from the host machine to the container.
 When used as `-v /path/to/dir/on/host/machine/:/dir/in/container` the volume persists.
 * `-e` - sets the environment variables in the container
+* `-p` - maps the TCP port from the container to the host machine.
+I.e.: setting the value `"8080:4000"` will expose the port `4000` from the container to the host machine as `8080` port, so it could be accessed as this port within the host's loopack network interface (`localhost` host /`127.0.0.1` IPv4 address)

 For example, the following command runs `bash` in the Ubuntu distribution from a Docker container: